 Take action!
 Read how to pay off debt as many times as you need, send as my Facebook comments of your brown bag lunch as you want!

 I can’t wait to see the picture of the last time you ever make a monthly student loan payment and you are Even Steven and Debt Free.

 If you read through this and are looking for more personal attention to get on the road to win with money, I am available.

-This is exactly why I started Even Steven Money and why I’m working to be America’s favorite Money Coach.
+This is exactly why I started Even Steven Money and launched my business as a money coach.
 I’m here to help you achieve your goals and win with money.